Numbers and Data

 Trends Table (.pdf).
 The same data as the two charts above, but in table format.

 Statement on the Affordable Care Act and Part-Time Faculty Positions.
 2013.

 Looking the Other Way?
 Accreditation Standards and Part-Time Faculty.
 2008.
-A report approved for publication by the Committee on Contingent Faculty and the Profession.

 Part-time Faculty Appointments.
 Section 13 of the Recommended Institutional Regulations on Academic Freedom and Tenure.
 2013.

 AAUP Contingent Faculty Index 2006.
 Provides data specific to individual college and university campuses on the number of full-time faculty with and without tenure, the number of part-time faculty, and the number of graduate student employees.

 Contingent Appointments and the Academic Profession.
 2003.

 The Applicability of the Standards for Notice of Nonreappointment to All Full-Time Faculty Members on Renewable Term Appointments.
 1995.

 One Faculty Campaign: Through the campaign, AAUP staff, leaders, and members are working together to develop tools that faculty can use on their campuses to gain concrete improvements in job security and working conditions for faculty on contingent appointments.

 Coalition of Contingent Academic Labor.
 A network of activists involved in contingent faculty issues.